 UKM’s Net Zero Emission Target 2050

-In adherence to achieving a sustainable campus, UKM has commenced a Carbon Tracking Program on 2022.
-This initiative aligns with the university’s desire to create a sustainable campus as stated in the UKM 2030 Sustainability Strategic Plan.
+Carbon report is the process of calculating and disclosing the greenhouse gas (GHG) emissions of an organization.
+It involves carbon accounting (measuring the emissions resulting from an organization’s operations and supply chains) and then reporting the results of the carbon accounting process.
 UKM designed a process flowchart to calculate GHG emissions (Figure 1).
-This program applies the methodology prescribed by the GHG Standard Protocol for reporting greenhouse gas emission rates (Figure 2).
+This program applies to the methodology prescribed by the GHG Standard Protocol for reporting greenhouse gas emission rates (Figure 2).
 The adopted methodology facilitates the calculation of Scope 1, 2 and 3 emissions as delineated by the GHG Protocol, providing a comprehensive assessment of UKM’s on-campus GHG footprint.

 Calculating Scope 1 emissions, which encompass those directly generated by university-owned or controlled sources like vehicles, required additional effort.
 Since data wasn’t centralized, UKM distributed a survey to gather information on vehicle mileage, commuting distances, and fuel usage of the UKM citizens.
 This data, combined with the total number of registered vehicles obtained from UKM Security Division (2022/2023 data), allowed us to estimate the average fuel consumption for UKM and subsequently calculate total emissions from university vehicles.